its-manny/HeadFirstDesignPatterns/README.md

 # Java Design Patterns
-A repo of completed exercised and notes relating to my study of "Head First Design Patterns - 2nd Edition"
+A repo of completed exercises and notes relating to my study of "Head First Design Patterns - 2nd Edition"
 ## Patterns
 ### Strategy
 > The strategy pattern defines a family of algorithms, encapsulates each one, and makes them interchangeable.
 Strategy